-It asks the following questions about all overnight trips taken in the survey month:
+In 2020 the survey form asked the following questions about all overnight trips taken in the survey month:

 - Destination

+- Date returned from trip

+- Total nights spent away

 - Number of persons on each trip

-- Date returned from trip

 - Main purpose of journey

-- Total nights spent away

 - Main type of accommodation used

-- Method of booking

 - Main type of transport used

-- Total expenditure on each trip - Number of nights spent in Ireland as part of any foreign trip - Breakdown of expenditure (e.g. expenditure on accommodation, transport, valuables, durable consumer goods and all other expenditure).
+- Total expenditure on each trip

+- Breakdown of expenditure (i.e. expenditure on accommodation, transport, package tour, valuables, durable consumer goods and all other expenditure).

-Starting in 2018, the survey also asks the following questions about same-day trips taken in the survey month:
+Starting in 2018 information on same-day trips was collected, and in 2020 the survey form also asks the following questions about same-day trips taken in the survey month: